 In August 2013, he started his journey to become vegan for health reasons that he is trying to live forever.
 But he left the diet in March 2017.
 He initiated a campaign called ‘One for the Boys’ to spread awareness among the masses about testicular cancer.
 As he is bald, he is also fond of wearing distinct wigs and hats for his films.
 He also got to pick his own hairstyles for his characters in the movies.

-SAMUEL L. JACKSON NET WORTH
+SAMUEL L JACKSON NET WORTH

 Samuel L. Jackson has a whopping net worth of $250 million.
 He gained much of his wealth from starring in Star Wars, Marvel Movies, and The Incredibles.
-Jackson is one of the highest-grossing actors of all time based on worldwide box office success.
+Jackson is one of the highest-grossing actors of all time based on worldwide box office success. in 2020 SAMUEL L JACKSON NET WORTH is near about to $250 million.
+But in 2021 SAMUEL L JACKSON NET WORTH is about $250 million.